stouffer/EvoGeoModules/manuscript/manuscript.md

 at the community level.
-We observe here that networks with interactions that are important for co-phylogenetic matching at the continental scale are also important for co-phylogenetic matching at the local and regional scales as well (Fig. 2A).
-Intriguingly, we also find that the distribution of individual interactions' contributions to co-phylogenetic matching is strongly conserved, regardless of the scale at which the interactions are quantified (Fig. 2B).
-Because interactions differ in their total contribution to co-phylogenetic matching, this implies that their distribution across networks (*i.e.* whether the local network contains a sample of strongly contributing, or weakly contributing, interactions) is what actually drives
+We observe here that networks with interactions that are important for co-phylogenetic matching at the continental scale are also important for co-phylogenetic matching at the local and regional scales as well (\autoref{contributions}A).
+Intriguingly, we also find that the distribution of individual interactions' contributions to co-phylogenetic matching is strongly conserved, regardless of the scale at which the interactions are quantified (\autoref{contributions}B).
+Because interactions differ between each other in terms of their total contribution to co-phylogenetic matching, this implies that their distribution across networks (*i.e.* whether the local network contains a sample of strongly contributing, or weakly contributing, interactions) is what actually drives